Essential terms and explanations for AI governance

 Definition

-A subfield of AI involving algorithms that enable computer systems to iteratively learn from and then make decisions, inferences or predictions based on data (see also input data).
+A subfield of AI involving algorithms that iteratively learn from and then make decisions, recommendations, inferences or predictions based on input data.
 These algorithms build a model from training data to perform a specific task on new data without being explicitly programmed to do so.

 Acronym